The .22 Centerfire Varmint Cartridges

 This is also why .22 bullets drift so badly in the wind.
 Wind drift is a function, not so much of velocity, but of the rate of velocity loss.
 The larger bore varmint calibers, shooting bullets of superior SD and BC, have an advantage over the .22's.

 Still, for most varmint shooting most of the time, the centerfire .22's are the way to go.
 Their mild muzzle blast means that they can be used closer to civilization than the bigger calibers (non-shooters tend to equate noise with danger) and their mild recoil means that more rounds can be fired with greater accuracy over a longer period of time.
-As much as I appreciate the superior range and wind-bucking capability of the .243 Winchester, for instance, I prefer the .223 Remington for a long day of shooting.
+As much as I appreciate the superior wind-bucking capability of the .243 Winchester, for instance, I prefer the .223 Remington for a long day of shooting.

 Copyright 2004, 2017 by Chuck Hawks.
 All rights reserved.